 Lesley University enjoys exchange relationships with universities around the world.
-You may have met students, like Mellanie Griffin-Michael who studied in Sweden, from the schools listed below during the semester or year they spent at Lesley.
+You may have met students, like Angelina Knoll from the University of Education in Freiburg, Germany, who studied at Lesley.
+Perhaps you've heard about Lesley students, like Mellanie Griffin-Michael, who studied in Sweden.
 You can do the same by studying abroad as an exchange student at their university.
 There are unique financial and academic benefits to this type of study abroad program.
 To learn more about each school, click on the links below to visit their sites.
 Then contact Lesley's Study Abroad Office to request a planning guide.

 Lesley I found a second home and developed a love for a new city with all its

 cultural treasures.
 I returned to Germany with a suitcase full of